Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Results and discussion

 Figure~\ref{f2}(b) provides further insight by decomposing the transverse component $-\chi_{xy}/\chi_{0}$ into its intraband and interband contributions.
 A similar analysis can be carried out for the other components.
 The intraband part dominates at all coupling strengths, reflecting the usual Edelstein mechanism in which current-carrying states at the Fermi surface induce spin polarization.
 The interband part remains in relative weight with $g$.

-To understand the depolarization phenomenon, we examine how the spin-resolved band structure evolves in the presence of slow static-Holstein phonon.
-Specifically, we revisit the expression for the spin susceptibility in Eq.~\eqref{eq_12}.
-The vanishing of \(\chi_{\ell j}\) requires the velocity term \(v^j_{\vec{k}}\) to become zero over the dominant regions of the Brillouin zone.
-A straightforward scenario arises when the spin-split bands are shifted away from the zero Fermi energy due to $\mu = 0$ in our simulations.
-In such cases, the group velocity \(v^j_{\vec{k}} = \hbar^{-1}\partial \mathcal{E}_{\vec{k}}/\partial k_j\) approaches zero due to the absence of bands near the Fermi energy, rendering the electrons effectively immobile in response to an applied electric field.
-Consequently, the charge current---and hence the current-induced spin polarization---vanishes.
+To understand the depolarization, we examine the spin-resolved band structure in the presence of slow static-Holstein phonons.
+Revisiting the spin susceptibility in Eq.~\eqref{eq_12}, vanishing $\chi_{\ell j}$ requires the velocity $v^j_{\vec{k}}$ to vanish in the dominant regions of the Brillouin zone.
+This occurs, for example, when the spin-split bands are shifted away from the Fermi energy due to $\mu=0$ in our simulations.
+In such cases, the group velocity $v^j_{\vec{k}} = \hbar^{-1}\partial \mathcal{E}_{\vec{k}}/\partial k_j$ approaches zero because there are no bands near the Fermi level.
+Consequently, both the charge current and the induced spin polarization vanish.

-To identify the critical coupling strength \(g_{\rm c}\) at which the spin Edelstein polarization is fully suppressed, marking the onset of depolarization, we consider the band dispersion $\mathcal{E}_{\vec{k}, s}$.
+To identify the threshold coupling strength \(g_{\rm c}\) at which the spin Edelstein polarization is fully suppressed, marking the onset of depolarization, we consider the band dispersion $\mathcal{E}_{\vec{k}, s}$.
 Since the lower band (\(s=-1\)) gives the smallest energies, the condition for the absence of zero-energy states is $ \min_{\vec{k}}[\mathcal{E}_{\vec{k}, -}] > 0$.